ahmednkhan24/Mongo-DB-with-Node.js/README.md

 | DESTROY  | /employees/:id       | DELETE  | deletes a particular employee, then redirects somehwere |

 ## Prerequisites
+* A favorite text editor or IDE (project developed using Visual Studio Code)
+* A favorite web broswer of your choice (project developed using Google Chrome)
 * NPM and Node.js installed
 * Mongo DB installed (Instructions uses Homebrew for Mac OS installation)
-* Moderate knowledge of SQL, HTML, JavaScript, Node.js
+* Knowledge of SQL, HTML, JavaScript, Node.js

 ## Install and Run Mongo DB
-This demo was created using the Mac OS X 10.14.4 operating system.
+This demo was created using the Mac OS 10.14.4 operating system.
 If using any other operating system to run this project, instructions may differ.
 Please refer to your OS's documentation to download and configure the software needed for this project.